(set: $name to

 <blockquote>In the aftermath of Hurricane Katrina, students with disabilities were shifted to college campuses across the country with NO documentation of their disability, NO likelihood of being able to get documentation, and who brought only their own self-report of their disability and their need for accommodation.
 That experience seems to mirror what we are facing today with Long COVID – bewildered students who may show up at the disability services office with no documentation of the impact of their Long COVID, and no clear understanding of what WE need to know so that we can help them. (p.
 13)</blockquote>

 The language here illuminates a problem: Institutions are still hesitant to trust their students to know and express their own needs.
-This distrust lives in the requirement of documentation, the paperwork disability services offices have determined certifies students as genuinely deserving of the access needs they express.
+To be fair, students (and non-students) aren’t always aware of the possibilities for access; and being placed in the position of being the always-imaginer for what will meet your own access needs is an impossible undertaking for disabled people.
+And yet, [[distrust inheres in the requirement of documentation->I'd like to practice avoidance]], the paperwork disability services offices have determined certifies students as genuinely deserving of the access needs they express.
 It lives in the capitalization of “NO documentation” and “NO likelihood of…documentation,” in the dismissiveness of “only their own self-report of their disability and their need for accommodation” (p.
 13).
-The committee frames students as “bewildered,” having “no clear understanding of what WE need to know so that we can help them” (p.
+The committee frames students as “bewildered,” and places the burden of understanding “what WE need to know so that we can help them” on the student (p.
 13).

 However, students, feeling this distrust, feeling the undercurrents of entitlement and helperism, may actually feel stressed, anxious, and exhausted.
 They may have no idea how to communicate their needs with institutional bodies in such a way that the institution will listen, much less believe them or agree to create the changes they ask for.
 And if students are indeed “bewildered” and could use some space for self-reflection, to get to know their shifting needs and bodyminds, they need their institutions to create space for learning what accommodations they might need or even what’s possible within the realm of imagination.
 This may be true for students who can present the requisite documentation and especially for those who cannot.
 No matter how experienced or inexperienced students are in navigating the red tape of disability services offices, they will feel this distrust.